matis-schotte/Vifra/README.md

 ## Know problems
 - macOS: A private framework is used; it is therefore unlikely to be accepted in the app store.
-- macOS: You cannot enable the sandboxing entitlement; if you do you'll encounter the error -536870174 during `Vifra.setup()`
+- macOS: You cannot enable the sandboxing entitlement; if you do you'll encounter the error -536870174 during `Vifra.setup()` which is internally being called from `Vifra.feedback()`.

 ## ToDo
 - Add SwiftPM support